LAC: Avatar Compressor

 Summary

-The preview shows total size statistics:
+The preview shows total memory statistics for the avatar's textures:

 MetricDescription

-AfterEstimated size after compression
+AfterEstimated memory usage after compression

 Texture List